The visual appearances of disordered optical metasurfaces: Outlook

 Visual appearance is a much broader and more powerful concept than colour.
-Our results constitute a pioneering and fundamental advance on how coherent phenomena at the nanoscale and mesoscale may be used to control visual appearance at the macroscale.
-Engineering the interaction between particles or with themselves via a layered substrate in disordered metasurfaces leads to a myriad of possible combinations for the properties of specular and diffuse reflectances, enhanced by dynamic properties with no equivalent in traditional materials.
-An ultimate control over reflectance will be achieved by further exploiting photonic or plasmonic resonances of non-spherical particles, strong interaction regimes with metallo-dielectric substrates~\cite{akselrod2015} or different types of structural correlations~\cite{florescu2009designer, weijs2015emergent, salvalaglio2020hyperuniform}.
-We anticipate that new challenges will need to be tackled.
-The fabrication of large-area metasurfaces can be envisioned in the near future using current colloidal chemistry and self-assembly techniques, even on curved substrates~\cite{akselrod2015}.
-The concepts can further be generalized to transmissive metasurfaces, that may act as novel coatings on windows and displays to provide new functionalities for augmented reality applications~\cite{hsu2014transparent}.
-Finally, a formidable goal for future work is to enable inverse design strategy~\cite{weyrich2009fabricating, levin2013fabricating, andkjaer2014inverse, auzinger2018computational} to determine realistic metasurface parameters yielding targeted visual appearances in specific lighting conditions -- a challenge that may only be achieved by merging concepts in nanophotonics and computer graphics.
+Our results constitute a fundamental advance on how scattering at the nanoscale and mesoscale may be used to control visual appearance at the macroscale.
+Engineering the interaction between particles via a layered substrate or correlated disorder leads to a myriad of different specular and diffuse reflectances, and enhances dynamical effects perceived when the viewing or illumination directions change, with no equivalent in traditional materials.
+Other stunning visual appearances may be achieved by further exploiting photonic or plasmonic resonances of non-spherical particles, strong interaction regimes with metallo-dielectric substrates~\cite{akselrod2015} or different types of structural correlations~\cite{florescu2009designer, salvalaglio2020hyperuniform}.
+These concepts can further be generalized to transmissive metasurfaces, that may act as novel coatings on windows and displays to provide new functionalities for augmented reality applications~\cite{hsu2014transparent}.

+We used top-down nanofabrication to experimentally demonstrate a stunning visual effect with centimetre-scale metasurfaces.
+Our full-wave simulations reported in Supplementary Note 3 constitute strong evidence that the two visual effects reported in Figs.~\ref{fig-interaction-tf-stack} and \ref{fig-struct-corr-Ag} with plasmonic particles can easily withstand particle size polydispersity of 10 \%.
+Thus, we envision that these effects could be observed with large-area metasurfaces fabricated by bottom-up (e.g., colloidal) approaches, possibly on curved substrates~\cite{akselrod2015}, which is very encouraging for future developments.

+The visual appearance of disordered metasurfaces is difficult to anticipate in general, considering the large variabilities in nanoscale and mesoscale phenomena, object shapes and lighting environment, even when the BRDF is known.
+Enhanced by predictive rendering, our study allowed us to establish recipes of stunning visual effects with disordered metasurfaces.
+A formidable goal for future work will be to enable inverse design strategy~\cite{weyrich2009fabricating, levin2013fabricating, andkjaer2014inverse, auzinger2018computational} to determine realistic metasurface parameters yielding targeted visual appearances in specific lighting conditions -- a challenge that may only be achieved by merging concepts in nanophotonics and computer graphics.